 Interest earned on securities, investments, advances and bank deposits in India is taxable.
 Taxes are withheld at source by the banks, cooperative societies and post offices if the interest exceeds INR 10,000 (INR 5,000 in other cases) in the tax year except in certain specified cases.
-The rate of the withholding tax is 10% (plus education cess).
+Effective from 1 April 2019, the limit of INR 10,000 is increased to INR 40,000 for interest payable to all individuals (the limit for senior citizens aged 60 and older continues to be INR 50,000).
+The rate of the withholding tax is 10% (plus health and education cess).
 This withholding tax is not a final tax.

 Interest earned on certain types of accounts is exempt from tax for non-residents.